nic-obert/rusty-vm/assembler/assembler TODO.md

 ### TODO

+- [ ] add a pseudo instruction that perform constant arithmetics (or gives you the offset from a specific label to know the size of static data)
 - [ ] test multiline strings (probably fails)
 - [ ] test behavior with circular dependencies
-- [ ] reimplement pseudo instructions like in-place define data. pseudo instructions could probably be included in the AsmInstructions enums and then evaluated when generating the bytecode
 - [ ] reimplement a parser for array literals (static data declaration)
-- [ ] add the possibility to assemble a file without an entry point
 - [ ] add optional debug information in compiled binaries with -d assembler flag (and -d flag also in the vm to execute debug builds)
 - [ ] add compiletime arithmetics in the data section (maybe allow const arithmetic inside {})